 Like a fawn in the woods, he thought.
-Strange: she's afraid to be touched even a little and yet she's not afraid to forge documents, a felony that could get her twenty years in prison.
-Maybe nobody bothered to tell her it's Something bright and colorful on the far wall caught his attention; he walked over to inspect it.
+Strange; she's afraid to be touched even a little and yet she's not afraid to forge documents, a felony that could get her twenty years in prison.
+Maybe nobody bothered to tell her it's against the law.
+Maybe she doesn't know.

+Something bright and colorful on the far wall caught his attention; he walked over to inspect it.
 A medieval illuminated manuscript, he realized.
 Or rather, a page from it.
 He had read about them but up until now he had never set eyes on one.

 "Is this valuable?" he asked.